Derived properties [Beta]

 As a beta feature under active development, derived properties currently have some capability limitations.
 Many of these capabilities will become available over time as additional functionality is built.
 Current limitations are listed below:

-• Structs and arrays: Structs and arrays may not be returned in queries that contain derived properties.
-You can use a $select operation in Ontology SDK to exclude struct and array properties.
+• Structs: Queries with derived properties may not contain any struct property types.
+You can use a $select operation in Ontology SDK to exclude struct properties.

 • Text search: Derived properties cannot be used in text search or keyword filters.